ga4gh/vrs/docs/source/terms_and_model.rst

   and therefore two instances of sequence at a particular locus.
 Thus, Genotypes will often list two GenotypeMembers each based on a distinct Haplotype or Allele.
 In the case of haploid chromosomes or haploinsufficiency, the Genotype consists of a single GenotypeMember.
+* A specific (heterozygous) diplotype SHOULD be represented as a Genotype of two GenotypeMember instances each containing a constituent :ref:`Haplotype`.
+A homozygous diplotype SHOULD be represented as a Genotype of one constituent GenotypeMember (with `GenotypeMember.count=2`).
 * A consequence of the computational definition is that in-cis Haplotypes at overlapping or adjacent intervals MUST be merged into a single Haplotype for the same Genotype.
 * A `GenotypeMember.variation` value MUST be unique among Genotype Members within a Genotype.